 After working on The Motion Picture in 1978, and before a second Star Trek television series was even announced, Probert had painted a future starship strictly for his own enjoyment.
 When he interviewed for the position of senior illustrator on the new show in 1985, Probert said he was “so pumped up” that he started making more drawings as soon as he came home.

 Knowing that the second series would be set about a century after the first, Probert felt the new Enterprise should be faster and probably sleeker.
 “At least it should be more elegant.”

 Filling in details

-When Probert was hired as a senior illustrator, it was originally to design the Enterprise-D’s bridge and other sets.
-It was by happenstance that the task of designing the new ship fell to him.
-Probert brought that painting of a future starship with him to the Paramount lot.
+When Probert was hired, it was to design the new Enterprise’s bridge and other sets.
+The task of designing the ship itself fell to him by happenstance.
+Probert brought that painting of a future starship with him to his Paramount office.
 One day, Story Editor David Gerrold walked in, saw the design and took it to Gene Roddenberry, who approved it on the spot.

 All that remained was filling in the details.

 “The saucer had, since its inception, been the main section,” Probert explained, “so I made it larger in proportion to the secondary or engineering hull.”